 The water gaps of the Alaska Range are just as mysterious as the many other water gaps across the Earth.
 None of the uniformitarian models ﬁt the evidence.
 Perhaps the answer is to explore outside the uniformitarian paradigm.

-The Late Flood Origin
+The Late Flood Origin of Water Gaps

 Uniformitarian hypotheses for the formation of water and wind gaps are essentially speculative guesses with little, if any, supporting evidence.
 There are numerous problems with all three major hypotheses.
 A better explanation can be found by shifting paradigms and examining how catastrophic erosion during the late Flood can explain these features.

-Did Water Gaps Form
+Did Water Gaps Form after the Flood?